-The risk analysis assesses the probability of damage (or injury) taking place in the community due to a hazardous materials release and the actual damage (or injury) that might occur, in light of the vulnerability analysis.
+The risk analysis assesses the probability of damage (or injury) that would occur in the community if a hazardous materials were released and the actual damage (or injury) that might occur, in light of the vulnerability analysis.
 Some planners may choose to analyze worstcase scenarios.
 The risk analysis may provide information on:

-The probability that a release will occur and any unusual environmental conditions, such as areas in flood plains, or the possibility of simultaneous emergency incidents (e.g., flooding or fire hazards resulting in release of hazardous materials);
+□ The probability that a release will occur and any unusual environmental conditions, such as areas in flood plains, or the possibility of simultaneous emergency incidents (e.g., flooding or fire hazards resulting in release of hazardous materials);

-The type of harm to people (acute, delayed, chronic) and the associated highrisk groups;

-The type of damage to property (temporary, repairable, permanent); and

-The type of damage to the environment (recoverable, permanent)
+- □ The type of harm to people (acute, delayed, chronic) and the associated high-risk groups; - □ The type of damage to property (temporary, repairable, permanent); and - □ The type of damage to the environment (recoverable, permanent).

-Use the Chemical Profiles in the CEPP technical guidance or a similar guide to obtain information on the type of risk associated with the accidental airborne release of extremely hazardous substances.
+Use the Chemical Profiles on the CEPPO website or MSDSs (available at www.hazard.com) to obtain information on the type of risk associated with the accidental airborne release of extremely hazardous substances.

 Developing occurrence probability data may not be feasible for all communities.
-Such analysis can require specialized expertise not available to a community.
-This is especially true of facility releases which call for detailed analysis by competent safety engineers and others (e.g., industrial hygienists) of the operations and associated risk factors of the plant and engineering system in question (refer to the American Institute of Chemical Engineers' Guidelines for Hazard Evaluation Procedures).
-Transportation release analysis is more straightforward, given the substantial research and established techniques that have been developed in this area (refer to Community Teamwork and Lessons Learned).
+Such analysis can require expertise not available to a community.
+This is especially true of facility releases that call for detailed analysis by competent safety engineers and others (e.g., industrial hygienists) of the operations and associated risk factors of the plant and engineering system in question (refer to the American Institute of Chemical Engineers' Guidelines for Hazard Evaluation Procedures).
+Transportation release analysis is more straightforward, given the substantial research and established techniques that have been developed in this area.

-Communities should not be overly concerned with developing elaborate quantitative release probabilities.
+Communities should not be overly concerned about developing elaborate quantitative release probabilities.
 Instead, occurrence probabilities can be described in relative terms (e.g., low, moderate, high).
 The emphasis should be on developing reasonable estimates based on the best available expertise.